firepear/homefarm/README.md

 homefarm.
 If you are up-to-date, no action will be taken.
 If there is a new version, then:

-* The control node's clone of homefarm will be updated
+* The control node's clone of the homefarm repo, OS packages, and ansible install will be updated
-* The control node's OS and ansible packages will be updated
+* The compute nodes' OS packages and ansible install will be updated
-* The compute nodes will have their OS and ansible packages updated
 * BOINC will be rebuilt on the compute nodes, if needed
 * The compute nodes will restart
 * The control node will restart